radius-project/design-notes/architecture/2024-08-applications-rp-component-threat-model.md

 #### Exposing User Application to Internet

 The Applications RP can create ingress Kubernetes objects.
 While deploying a Radius 'Gateway' resource, the RP creates HTTPProxy objects, which expose Kubernetes service to outside of cluster.
+The service can be made available on both HTTP and HTTPS.
+Users should make their applications accessible using HTTPS for best security practices.

 #### Bicep Recipe execution

 Bicep recipes can provision arbitrary infrastructure resources in the cloud, and are provided by users.
 In order to execute a Bicep recipe, Applications RP's Recipe Engine first authenticates with a OCI compliant registry and then  downloads the recipe from it.
 RP uses the stored Azure credentials to authenticate with the registry.
 RP also supports federated credentials.
 When enabled, RP uses this to authenticate with the registry.
 Whenever possible, federated identies should be preferred and used for robust security.
 After retrieving the Bicep recipe, the RP requests UCP to deploy it.

+By default, the communication with registries use TLS.
+We allow plain text download of the recipes with locally hosted registry which might not have TLS capabilities.
+This is not recommended unless absolutely neccessary, to avoid any potential modification to the recipes.

 #### Terraform Recipe execution

 Terraform recipes are download from internet too.
 We support public and private modules as well as different kinds of authentication.
+Terraform modules can be downloaded only on TLS.

 Terraform downloads providers from the internet onto an empty directory `/terraform` which is mounted into the applications RP pod and executes them.
 This means that these providers have access to the network, filesystem, and environment variables, as well as the running memory of Applications RP.
 Terraform communicates with AWS as needed to deploy resources.

+Terraform containerization efforts are in progress, which aims to overcome the above mentioned security challenges.

 #### Data Serialization / Formats

 We use custom parsers to parse Radius-related resource IDs and do not use any other custom parsers.
-The custom parser that parses Radius resource IDs has its own security mechanisms that don't accept anything other than a Radius resource ID.
+Radius resource ids are a custom string format that can be parsed from untrusted data.
+The parser is a shared component.

 We also use json for data interchange between Applications RP and other services.
 We use golang standard libraries to parse json.

+Note: capture Fuzzing possiblities.

 ## Clients